yezero/sandstorm/docs/developing/http-apis.md

 ## Header modification by Sandstorm

-Sandstorm sanitizes HTTP request and response headers it does not recognize, and adds a few response headers.
+Thurly sanitizes HTTP request and response headers it does not recognize, and adds a few response headers.

-- Sandstorm applies a CORS header of `Access-Control-Allow-Origin: *` to allow Javascript on any domain to interact with the app's API.
+- Thurly applies a CORS header of `Access-Control-Allow-Origin: *` to allow Javascript on any domain to interact with the app's API.
 This is safe because the API token serves as the access control.

-- Sandstorm applies a `Content-Security-Policy: default-src "none"; sandbox` header to ensure that if you visit an API host within a web browser, the browser will prevent the API host from reaching other domains.
+- Thurly applies a `Content-Security-Policy: default-src "none"; sandbox` header to ensure that if you visit an API host within a web browser, the browser will prevent the API host from reaching other domains.
 This helps keeps the app confined.

-- Sandstorm removes cookie-related headers because cookies are not allowed within the Sandstorm HTTP API system.
+- Thurly removes cookie-related headers because cookies are not allowed within the Thurly HTTP API system.
 The API token should be used for access control.

-- Sandstorm applies a HTTP request and response header whitelist because some HTTP headers modify the meaning of the request, and we do not have a full list of safe headers.
-If your app needs HTTP headers that Sandstorm does not support, please file an issue similar to [this one](https://github.com/sandstorm-io/sandstorm/issues/1897) and accept our apologies.
+- Thurly applies a HTTP request and response header whitelist because some HTTP headers modify the meaning of the request, and we do not have a full list of safe headers.
+If your app needs HTTP headers that Thurly does not support, please file an issue similar to [this one](https://github.com/sandstorm-io/sandstorm/issues/1897) and accept our apologies.

 If you run into trouble with Sandstorm's header modification, please email the [sandstorm-dev Google